Goubermouche/Color-Picker/FS.md

 ## 1. Introduction
   ### 1.1 Document Purpose
-  The purpose of this document is to present a description of the functions and interfaces of the application.
-Furthermore it will introduce commonly used concepts, interfaces and usecases, including a basic overview of the application's structure.
+  The purpose of this document is to present a description of the functions and interfaces of the final product.
+Furthermore, it will introduce and discuss commonly used concepts, interfaces and usecases, including a basic overview of the application's structure and inner workings.
   ### 1.2 Definitions, Acronyms and Abbreviations
 | Term | Definition    |
 | ---- | ------- |